linebender/rfcs/rfcs/0001-masonry-backend.md

 In that example, `app_logic()` returns a `Column` view which contains two `Button` views.
 These store the minimum information to represent the concept of two buttons stored in a column.

-The `View` trait has an `Element` associated type, which depends on the platform layer, and represents a persisten UI entity.
+The `View` trait has an associated type `Element` which represents a persistent UI entity for the underlying platform (eg DOM node, Widget, etc).
 Every time app data changes, a new View is produced.
 That View is diffed against the app's previous View, and all changes are applied to matching elements: if the new view has a child view that wasn't in the previous version, a new element is added; if the new view no longer has a child view that was in the previous version, the matching element is removed, and so on.

 (In web frameworks that use a virtual DOM, this process is sometimes known as "reconciliation".)

 Xilem has multiple platform layers. `xilem_web` is based on the web DOM, whereas the main `xilem` crate is based on Masonry, which provides a native widget tree and some Developer Experience features.

-Note that, while the platform layer is sometimes referred to as a "backend", it's somewhat tightly coupled with the reactive layer.

-`xilem_web`, `xilem` and any other platforms will each have their own version of the `View` trait, the `ViewSequence` trait, the `AnyView` trait, the `BoxedView` type, and so on.
+Note that, while the platform layer is sometimes referred to as a "backend", it's somewhat tightly coupled with the reactive layer: `xilem_web`, `xilem` and any other platforms will each have their own version of the `View` trait, the `ViewSequence` trait, the `AnyView` trait, the `BoxedView` type, and so on.

 ### `xilem`